-The second option is to keep right after crossing Scale Bridge and follow the path below Heron Crag, passing a number of waterfalls in the upper Esk valley on the way to the confluence of the River Esk and Lingcove Beck at Lingcove Bridge.
+Keep right after crossing Scale Bridge and follow the path below Heron Crag, passing a number of waterfalls in the upper Esk valley on the way to the confluence of the River Esk and Lingcove Beck at Lingcove Bridge.
 You then need to follow the River Esk (left hand of the streams) and this is easiest done if you can ford the river to the right hand (Eastern) bank and pick up the path around Throstlehow Crag and Scar Lathing.

-With both options 2 and 3, it is necessary, somewhere near the confluence of How Beck and the River Esk at grid ref.
+It is necessary, somewhere near the confluence of How Beck and the River Esk at grid ref.
 NY220056, to ford the River Esk.
 Irrespective of how you get there, the foot of the waterfalls at the side of Cam Spout Crags makes a great place for a coffee break.
 From here continue North Eastwards between Central Pillar and the River Esk to the next obvious valley on the left - Little Narrowcove.
 Turn left on the path here to climb steeply between Scafell Pike and Ill Crag as far as the path junction below Broad Crag.
 Turning left here will lead to the summit of Scafell Pike.
 From the summit of Scafell Pike, descend WSW to Mickledore then left along the path beneath the East Buttress of Scafell to join the Foxes Tarn path.

 An obvious stone stepped path then climbs to the North of Foxes Tarn, zig-zagging it's way up through the scree slopes to the plateau summit of Scafell.
 Providing the summit is not shrouded in cloud, the views from Scafell are stunning.
 The summit of Scafell is the only vantage point I have found in the Lakes where Scafell Pike appears to be higher than Scafell - from all others Scafell appears to be the big daddy of Lakeland.
 As you soak up the views, almost certainly with very few other people, you will be grateful the hordes have been left behind on Scafell Pike, many who have done the ascent just for the sake of climbing England's highest peak.